averykhoo/hawker-bot/templates/help.md

 If you send a misspelled hawker centre name, the bot will try to search for it If you share your location, the bot will search for hawker centres near you

-If the bot can't find your hawker centre, then it's not managed by NEA
+If the bot can't find your hawker centre, then it's not managed or regulated by NEA; it's probably a privately-owned food court